ITR.temperature_score

 A score aggregation, containing the aggregations for the whole data set and each individual group

-aggregate_scores(self, data: pandas.DataFrame) ITR.interfaces.ScoreAggregations
+aggregate_scores(data: pandas.DataFrame) ITR.interfaces.ScoreAggregations

 Aggregate scores to create a portfolio score per time_frame (short, mid, long).